 Photo by Bruce Damonte

 Designed to foster interaction and collaboration, the Knight Campus features many spaces to encourage gatherings, indoor and out.
 The elevated second-floor terrace overlooks the millrace and the distant tree-covered Coburg Hills.
 Sheltered from the noise of vehicle traffic, the terrace provides a unique space in a unique place, celebrating Oregon’s outdoors.
 A large portion of the terrace is usable through Oregon’s usually mild winters, sheltered under a translucent canopy membrane of ethylene tetrafluoroethylene (ETFE), a fluorine-based plastic—the same material used for the roof at Hayward Field.
 This lightweight translucent canopy allows daylight to penetrate the courtyard while protecting the space from the elements.
-Heated concrete benches and soon-to-be-installed fire pits help ensure that the terrace is a comfortable and relaxing space to gather throughout the year.
+Heated concrete benches and fire pits help ensure that the terrace is a comfortable and relaxing space to gather throughout the year.

 The profile of the canopy was optimized to deflect wind and rain through testing with architectural models in a wind tunnel blowing ground walnut shells to simulate precipitation in prevailing wind patterns.
 Small balconies above the terrace on the third and fourth floors provide researchers additional access to the outdoors.